Skip to main content

 Silviya VelaniFounder, Builts AI

-|March 18, 2026|9 min read
+|March 18, 2026|Updated April 12, 2026|11 min read

 TL;DR

-According to Zendesk’s 2025 CX Benchmark, companies using AI-assisted support saw a 15% increase in resolution rates and an 11% drop in churn.
-That’s not a marginal improvement.
-For a SaaS company with 3,000 users, an 11% churn reduction is hundreds of retained customers per year.
+For most small businesses in 2026, hybrid wins.
+According to Zendesk’s 2025 CX Benchmark, companies using AI-assisted support saw a 15% lift in resolution rates and an 11% drop in churn.
+For a SaaS company with 3,000 users, that’s hundreds of retained customers per year.

 Which chatbot platforms work best for small teams?